-In this section, we first introduce the overall architecture of the proposed Spatial-Angular Attention Network for light field reconstruction, which is termed as SAA-Net.
-We then present the proposed spatial-angular attention module that is specifically designed for disentangling the disparity information with a non-local perception.
-The input of the SAA-Net is a 3D light field slice with two spatial dimensions and one angular dimension, i.e., $L(x,y,s)$ (or $L(y,x,t)$).
-By splitting light field into 3D slices, the proposed network can be adopted for not only 3D light fields from a single-degree-of-freedom gantry system but also 4D light fields from plenoptic camera and camera array system.
+In this section, we first introduce the overall architecture of the proposed SAA-Net for light field reconstruction, and then introduce the proposed spatial-angular attention module in details.
+The input of the SAA-Net is a 3D light field slice with two spatial dimensions and one angular dimension, i.e., $L(x,y,s)$ or $L(y,x,t)$.
+By splitting light fields into 3D slices, the proposed network can be applied to both 3D light fields from a single-degree-of-freedom gantry system and 4D light fields from plenoptic camera and camera array system.

 For a 4D light field $L(x,y,s,t)$, we adopt a hierarchical reconstruction strategy similar with that in~\cite{WuEPICNN2018}.
-The strategy first reconstruct 3D light fields using slices $L_{t^*}(x,y,s)$ and $L_{s^*}(y,x,t)$, then use the 3D light fields from the synthesized views to generate the final 4D light field.
+The strategy first reconstruct 3D light fields using slices $L_{t^*}(x,y,s)$ and $L_{s^*}(y,x,t)$, then use the synthesized 3D light fields to reconstruct the final 4D light field.